Emmotes/ic_spoilers/docs/kingofshadows.md

     "id": 2449,
     "flavour_text": "",
     "description": {
-        "desc": "The King of Shadow damages all adjacent Champions for $damage_percent% of their max health each second, as long as the Champions has at least $health_min_percent% of their max health remaining.
+        "desc": "The King of Shadows damages all adjacent Champions for $damage_percent% of their max health each second, as long as the Champions have at least $health_min_percent% of their max health remaining.
 Each time The King of Shadows successfully deals damage in this manner, he gains a Shadow Plague stack.
 Each Shadow Plague stack increases his own max health by $(amount___2)%, stacking additively.
 Stacks cap at $(max_stacks___2) and reset when changing areas"
     },
     "effect_keys": [
         {